I've a relatively simple homelab, set up to primarily run virtualized workloads.

 This diagram shows the applications and services currently running on the homelab, and how they are structured.

-I use a number of tools for monitoring the applications and services running on the homelab, including Netdata and Monitorix for server system stats, virt-manager for keeping an eye on the virtual machines, lxdware for the LXD containers, as well as a number of command line management utilities for Kubernetes, LXD, KVM and Docker.
+I use a number of tools for monitoring the applications and services running on the homelab, including Prometheus and Grafana, Monitorix, LXDWare, Nagios Core, Uptime Kuma, as well as a number of command line management utilities for Kubernetes, LXD, KVM and Docker.

 I'm currently in the process of getting Uptime Kuma set up to provide additional monitoring as well as limited notifications.

 I am also using Lens to provide monitoring of the health and state of the Kubernetes cluster.
 This is only temporary and will soon be moving Kubernetes monitoring to Prometheus and Grafana.